WINTER FERTILITY TIP 3/4: WHY YOUR SLEEP IS VITAL FOR YOUR FERTILITY

 Summer is a high energy active time of year.

-Winter is a low energy quiet time of year, where nature focuses on storing and recharging Qi (energy) – as I mentioned in an earlier post on rest and rejuvenation.
+Winter is a low energy quiet time of year, where nature focuses on storing and recharging Qi (vitality/power that supports activity in the body) – as I mentioned in an earlier post on rest and rejuvenation.

 The key method for increasing and storing Qi is through good quality sleep.